bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - A class is open for extension and closed for modification.
 - Creating new functionality can happen in child classes, and not the original class.
 - `Interface Segregation Principle`
-- Method names should be grouped together into granular collections called “interfaces”.
+- Method names should be grouped together into granular collections called “interfaces ".
 - `Dependency Inversion Principle`
 - Functionality that your class depends on should be provided as parameters to methods rather than using new in the class to create a new instance.